ODOT-PTS/GTFS-ride/spec/en/reference.md

 File: **Optional**

-An agency may use the [ridership.txt](#ridershiptxt) file to record aggregate level ridership counts depending on agency capabilities and requirements.
-If stop-level ridership counts are available, they should be recorded in [board_alight.txt](#board_alighttxt), but an agency may choose to also record the aggregated counts in [ridership.txt](#ridershiptxt) to aid in meeting specific reporting requirements or in generating user-defined reports.
-Many levels of specificity of aggregation are available through the many possible combinations of ID, time, and date fields.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |
 | total_boardings | **Required** | The **total_boardings** field contains the total count (not a daily average) of all boardings for the identified service or stops for the period indicated.
 A record without a **stop_id** should have both **total_boardings** and **total_alightings**, and they should be equal; a record with a **stop_id** must have at least one of the two.
 Non-negative integer. |